Hotel Budir

 Snaefellsnes Peninsula, Reykjavik & West, Iceland

 Budir is a small country hotel with lashings of tradition, set next to a wide and windswept sandy beach and a romantic church.
 Seals bob around the inlet, while in the downstairs bar a display of the hotel’s history gives you an idea of what you’ve got into.
-One wall is covered with an artist’s impressions of Icelandic fairytales; another has pictures of the hotel dating back to its inception, including its legendary 1970s ‘flower children’ phase, when guests partied for days under the midnight sun.
-In the gourmet restaurant (frequently rated one of the best in the country) are captivating antique lithographs of whale hunting and local wildlife.
+Walls are adorned with captivating antique lithographs of whale hunting and local wildlife, and pictures of the hotel dating back to its inception, including its legendary 1970s ‘flower children’ phase, when guests partied for days under the midnight sun.
+There's a gourmet restaurant (frequently rated one of the best in the country) and bedrooms with views you'll struggle to draw the curtains on.
 This is a wilderness retreat par excellence.

 Highs